-ALT ERNATIVE DEFINITION
+ALTERNATIVE DEFINITION

 [1]

 [2]

 [3]

-9. As identified in class and in the text, complete this list of three characteristics of a good theory
+9. As identified in class and in the text, what is the context of something being falsifiable?
+Is it a good thing?

-- i.
-FALSIFIABLE

-- ii.

-- iii.

-- 10. What is the process through which a conceptual variable becomes a measured variable?
+10. What is the process through which a conceptual variable becomes a measured variable?